CloudBoost/developers/tutorials/en/pushnotifications/android.md

 #####In this section

 In this section, you will learn about using push notifications in your apps with **CloudBoost**.
 Push notifications are a very important feature in an android app because it enables seamless communication from your server to your app.
 In this case your server will be **CloudBoost** Push notification server.
-One big problem with smart phones is excessive battery consumption due to constant activity by the many apps installed.
-An app which has push notification feature may reduce this problem because it does not have to keep polling the server for new information.

 Note that **CloudBoost** server uses [Google Cloud Messaging](https://developers.google.com/cloud-messaging) to reach your app.
 So before you start using this feature, ensure that you have created a project for your app on google developer console and obtained credentials like senderID/Project_number and ApiKey.